 We repair older style Remtron concrete pumping remote controls.
 Remtron stopped manufacturing the 72 and 49 Megahertz RCT-4 pump controls a number of years ago They no longer repair nor have parts for these units.
 We repair these remote controls using original parts and factory service information.
 There are other industrial controls by Remtron such as the RCT-804 used on trucks which are similar.
 We repair these as well as other obsolete units from Remtron.

 We used to repair the Pump Boss units which replace the RCT-4.
-Laird has cut off the sale of parts for the circuit board, which makes repair of anything other than the antenna cable possible only at Laird (Phone 234-806-0018).
+Laird, which bought out Remtron, has cut off the sale of parts for the circuit board, which makes repair of anything other than the antenna cable possible only at Laird (Phone 234-806-0018).

-We strive to keep a stock of the most commonly used items, but less frequently used items such as cases, etc. must be ordered and fabricated since parts are no longer available from the factory.
+We keep a stock of the most commonly used items, but less frequently used items such as cases, etc. must be fabricated.

 Since most repairs of these units involve replacing switches which get contaminated inside with concrete dust, grit and water, we will install rubber boots over the switch(es) on repaired units unless you specify otherwise.

 If you have extra remotes, or spare boards used in these remotes, call us at (541) 991-3084.
 We may purchase them ourselves or refer other concrete pumpers to you.
 Help a fellow line pumper keep his system going.

 Click here for some tips on the RCT4 and its receiver.